Skip to Content

 Spiritual Care*

-Whole-person spiritual and pastoral care, tailored to Veterans’ individual needs, are available through the Chaplain Service at MEDVAMC, including 1) discussion of spiritual needs and desires, 2) addressing spiritual injuries, and 3) enhancing personal spiritual health.
+Whole-person spiritual and pastoral care tailored to Veterans’ individual needs is available through the Chaplain Service at MEDVAMC.
+Services include 1) discussion of spiritual needs and desires, 2) addressing spiritual injuries, and 3) enhancing personal spiritual health.
 Spiritual and pastoral care services emphasize the balance of the physical, environmental, mental, emotional, social and spiritual aspects of human experience.

 How to Join: Call the MEDVAMC Chaplain Service at 713-794-7125 or 713-791-1414, ext.
 224296